Voting Behavior: The 2012 Election

 Voting Behavior: The 2012 Election is a new SETUPS (Supplementary Empirical Teaching Units in Political Science) that offers students the ability to analyze an accessible dataset drawn from the 2012 American National Election Study (ANES) survey of the American electorate.
 Charles Prysby and Carmine Scavo, who have coauthored the voting behavior SETUPS modules since 1984, developed this new SETUPS module to provide students the opportunity to analyze data from the most recent presidential election.
 This instructional module is part of a long line of voting behavior SETUPS, which began with the 1972 election.
 For 40 years, the American Political Science Association (APSA) and the Inter-university Consortium for Political and Social Research (ICPSR) have collaborated to develop and distribute the SETUPS.
 The 2012 SETUPS module continues the model begun in 2004 of being completely online.
 We hope users find this approach desirable, and we welcome their feedback.

 We are grateful to ICPSR for its support of this project.
 Lynette Hoelter and Sue Hodge provided overall administrative leadership of this project.
-Matthew Richardson spearheaded the design of the website.
-His ability to translate our materials into attractive and smoothly functioning Web pages was critical for the success of the project.
 Kevin Kapalla and Luofu Ye were responsible for integrating our dataset with the online data analysis system (SDA).

 —Charles Prysby and Carmine Scavo